Frankfurt: 39 people arrested after outdoor party turns into riot | DW | 19.07.2020

 Almost 40 people were arrested in the heart of Germany's financial capital Frankfurt after violence broke out during a massive outdoor party near the German city's concert hall, police said on Sunday.

-According to dpa, some 3,000 people had been partying at the Opernplatz (Opera Square) on Saturday night, while local broadcaster Hessischer Rundfunk estimated that the number of partygoers was closer to 500.
+According to dpa, some 3,000 people had been partying at the Opernplatz (Opera Square) on Saturday night.

 The square has become an open-air "party zone" in recent weeks, with thousands of people gathering, usually peacefully, to celebrate every weekend.